NikSchaefer/writer/README.md

 ## 🎯 Features

+- AI-powered auto-completion (experimental)
 - Clean, distraction-free writing environment
 - Minimalist design
 - Focus Mode to focus on writing
 - Dark mode
 - Local saving
 - Fullscreen mode

+## Roadmap

+- [ ] Explore using AI as a writing assistant
+- [ ] Paragraph breathing animation when you hit enter
+- [ ] Cursor gets more prominent when you aren't typing

 ## 📝 License